 Motion Detection Using Video: Video tracking systems aim at detecting moving objects and track their movements in a complex environment.
-A simple approach to motion detection from video data is via frame differencing.
-It compares each incoming frame with a background model and classifies the pixels of significant variation into the foreground.
-The foreground pixels are then processed for identification and tracking.
-We have implemented a motion detection algorithm using the background-foreground segmentation approach described in [11] which is a based on an adaptive background mixture model and provides robust performance and low complexity in a wide range of situations.
+We use the motion detection algorithm using the background-foreground segmentation approach described in [12], which is based on an adaptive background mixture model and provides robust performance and low complexity in a wide range of situations.
+The dataflow in Figure 3 shows the motion detection algorithm and its components.
 Our sensor fusion method (Section III) utilizes only the angle of moving objects, thus we compute a simple detection function similar to the beam angle concept in audio beamforming.
 The detection function value for each beam direction is simply the number of foreground pixels in that direction.
-This detection function is similar to the horizontal intensity accumulation function (IAF) defined in [12].
-In our experiments, we gathered video data of vehicles from multiple video sensors from an urban street setting.
-The data contained a number of reallife artifacts such as vacillating backgrounds, shadows, sunlight reflections and glint.
-The algorithm described above was not able to filter out such artifacts from the detections.
-We implemented two post-processing filters to improve the detection performance to remove undesirable persistent background and sharp spikes caused by sunlight reflections and glint.
+This detection function is similar to the horizontal intensity accumulation function (IAF) defined in [13].
+The top of Fig. 4 shows an example video detection function.
+In addition, we implemented two post-processing filters to improve the detection performance to remove undesirable persistent background and sharp spikes caused by sunlight reflections and glint.